Mintplex-Labs/anything-llm/docker/Readme.md

 If you haven't done so already clone this repo

-Create an `.env` file in this folder with the following content
+Create an `.env` file in docker folder  with the following content

 ```.env
 SERVER_PORT=3001